BeInNews Academy Ltd © Street: Suite 1701 – 02A, 17/F, 625 King’s Road, North Point. Hong Kong.

 It remains to be seen if Bitcoin will ever be the cryptocurrency that everyone ends up using.
 But, its likelihood of sticking around for the long-term is higher this year than it ever has been.

-In light of these development, we are going to make an attempt to predict the Bitcoin price in the end of September, on December 31, 2019, 2020 and 2024.
+In light of this development, BeInCrypto is going to make an attempt to predict the Bitcoin price at the end of the year, on December 31, 2020, 2021 and 2025.

 |$783.93 – June 18, 2016||$198.38 – August 25, 2015|